hananinas/Text-parser/README.md

 The application consists of a user interface for entering an address, and a parsed result is displayed in a separate text area.
 You can also specify the format for the parsed address, such as "street, city".

+This part is still under development.

-The parsed address is obtained using the AddressParser class from the Address Parser library.
+The parsed address is obtained using the Parser class.
 In the event that the address cannot be parsed, a NoMatchFoundException is thrown.

 The application follows a Model-View-Controller (MVC) design pattern, with the Address class representing the model, the JavaFX UI components representing the view, and the MainController class serving as the controller.